hicommonwealth/commonwealth/knowledge_base/Database-Optimization.md

 ## Slow Inserts

 If you're experiencing slow inserts due to calculating the maximum value every time a new entry is made, consider optimizing the insertion process.
 Calculating the maximum value can be an expensive operation, especially as the number of entries grows.
 Instead, you can store the maximum value separately and update it only when necessary.
 This can help improve the insert performance.
-Refer to the [GitHub issue](https://github.com/hicommonwealth/commonwealth/issues/3438) for more information on optimizing inserts involving maximum value calculation.
+Refer to the [GitHub issue](https://github.com/hicommonwealth/commonwealth/issues/3438) for historical context.

 ## Change Log